EtEsWieEtEs/myT40-PLC/README.md

 # myT40-PLC
-Hardwar for PLC based on Teensy 4.0, covering all my needs I have to be able to replace my PS4-141-MM1 from KlöckerMoeller.
+Hardware for PLC based on Teensy 4.0, covering all my needs I have to be able to replace my PS4-141-MM1 from KlöckerMoeller.